Documentation

 • Existing repository: Select an existing repository from the organization to start the project.

 2. Click Create.
-The deployment process will begin, and once it is complete, you will be redirected to the Deploy Summary page.
+The deployment process will begin, and once it is complete, you'll be redirected to the Deploy Summary page.

 GitHub Enterprise